section-engineering-education/engineering-education/content/articles/understanding-the-resilient-packet-ring-technology/index.md

 ### Limitations related to Resilient Packet Ring

+The following are the major limitations of RPR.

+#### Spatial Reuse

-The major limitation of RPR was the inability to support spatial reuse for frame transmission from or to media access control addresses which is not available in ring topologies.
+One of the major limitations of RPR was the inability to support spatial reuse for frame transmission from or to media access control addresses which is not available in ring topologies.
 This was however fixed using a spatially-aware sublayer commonly known as SAS.
 This technology provides a way to reuse frame transmissions from or to media access control addresses not available in ring topologies.

+#### RPR Algorithm

+Resilient packet ring architecture uses an algorithm that determines how traffic will be distributed across the nodes.
+Despite the fairness and simpleness of this algorithm, it still poses some critical aspects that are concerning.
+For instance, there is a noticeable oscillation of allocated bandwidth on scenarios with unbalanced traffic.
+Such oscillations are a hindrance when it comes to achieving the high bandwidth utilization and reuse of spatial.
+Additionally, this algorithm has a very high level of sensitivity to its parameters.

 ### Conclusion